hegerdes/homepage/content/blog/2024-01-github-action-vs-gitlab-ci.md

 *Disclaimer:* While there are a lot of other CI/CD systems like Circle CI, Azure DevOps, AWS CodeBuild, Travis CI and surprisingly, even Jenkins is still around, these tools are dedicated to solving one problem and are not part of a fully integrated developer platform.
 I also have not used most of them to a sufficient extent to be able to provide a meaningful review.
 This post only focuses on GitLab CI and GitHub Actions, especially their SaaS offerings, from a technical and software engineering standpoint.
 The value of these tools may vary depending on your specific requirements.

+*2024-10-12 Update:* GitLab is working on [step-runners](https://handbook.gitlab.com/handbook/engineering/architecture/design-documents/gitlab_steps/) a more modular approach of running CI jobs.
+The existing of this project might give some insides of what GitLab thinks for its current CI design.

 ![Avengers style fight scene with GitHub OctoCat and GitLab mascot](/img/blog/github-vs-gitlab-comic.png)

 ## General CI setup & flow